- Ph.D. Biomechanical Engineering, Auburn University

 Dr. Miller is an active and recognized member of the scientific community, being a member of the American Society of Mechanical Engineers, the National Society of Professional Engineers, the American Association for the Advancement of Science, the Society for Science and the Public, the Creation Science Fellowship, and the Creation Research and Creation Biology Societies.
 He has participated in presentations at the Institute of Navigation Global Navigation Satellite Systems Conference (2007) and the American Society of Mechanical Engineers Bioengineering Conference (2007), and has also conducted presentations at the Institute of Navigation’s International Technical Meeting (2009) and the Joint Service Data Exchange/Institute of Navigation Joint Navigation Conference (2009).
 He has published articles internationally in various peer-reviewed, secular journals, including the Journal of Biomechanical Engineering, the Journal of Navigation, the International Journal of Modelling, Identification, and Control, and the Journal of Personal and Ubiquitous Computing.
 He received his E.I.T. certification in 2005.
 Dr. Miller has participated in several Creation geologic field expeditions with leading Creation geologists/paleontologists.
 In 2014 and 2016, he explored the Lance Formation (sediment thought to be laid down late in the Flood) in Wyoming, studying seismites and Noahic Flood sediment.
 In 2015, he studied dinosaur fossil beds in the Lance Formation in Wyoming, and excavated several dinosaur fossils, including a large Edmontosaurus maxillary (upper jawbone).
 In 2015, he also traveled into the Grand Canyon to study evidences for the rapid deposition of the Canyon strata during the Flood and the carving of the Canyon during the post-Flood Ice Age.
 Since 2017, he has traveled throughout the United States studying dozens of caves and finding evidences of rapid cave formation through hypogene speleogenesis during and after the Flood.

 Dr. Miller serves as the full-time science writer at Apologetics Press.
 He is the Associate Editor of A.P.’s monthly Christian evidences journal for adults, Reason & Revelation, as well as the Editor of the A.P.
 Bible Class Curriculum.
-He is also the author of the book, Science vs. Evolution, Flooded, various children’s books, co-author of the book Does God Exist?, a co-editor and primary author of the Defending the Faith Study Bible, and several other non-AP books and materials.
+He is also the author of the book, Science vs. Evolution, Flooded, various children’s books, co-author of the book Does God Exist?, and Homosexuality: Scripture, Society, Science, and Psychology, a co-editor and primary author of the Defending the Faith Study Bible, and several other non-AP books and materials.

 Dr. Miller specializes in presenting the following seminars: